Guide

 • receive a T4 slip each year for tax filing

-• get a refund or pay more tax based on the amount withheld
+• get a refund or pay more based on the amount withheld and the actual tax owed

-• calculate and set aside tax from your client payments
+• calculate and set aside tax money from client payments

 • save about 30% of your income for taxes

-• may need to make quarterly payments if you owe more than $3,000 in income tax
+• make quarterly payments if you earn significant income

-• pay both the employer and employee portions of Canada Pension Plan (CPP) contributions
+• pay both the employer and employee portions of CPP

-When you file your taxes, you can deduct work-related expenses such as utility bills and office costs.
+You can deduct work-related expenses, such as part of your utility bills and office costs.

 How much to set aside for freelance taxes

-Open a separate savings account for your taxes.
-Each time a client pays you, transfer a percentage of that income into your tax account.
-This helps you avoid spending your tax money and ensures you are ready to pay the Canada Revenue Agency (CRA).
+Open a separate bank account for your tax savings.
+Each time you get paid, transfer a set percentage into this account.
+Your tax money will be ready when you need to pay the Canada Revenue Agency.

 Record keeping and expense tracking